BeratE/SoftwareRasterizer/README.md

 I greatly appreciate any critique and pointers concerning programming style and performance or any other mistakes I may have done (does the _const_ qualifier make any sense on pointer parameters?
 Should I store the matrix in a fixed sized array or an allocated pointer?
 Does it make any difference?
 How should I access the matrix elements to prevent page faults? etc.)

+## Features
+* Triangle Rasterization
+* Trivial Texture Buffers
+* Vertex & Index Buffers
+* Vertex Array Objects and Vertex Attributes
+* Vertex Shader

 ## Todo
 * Fragment Shader
+* Z-buffering
-* Proper Clipping
+* Clipping
-* Fix Line Rendering Algorithm.
-* Perspective error when object is behind camera.
+* Texturing
 * Geometry Anti-Aliasing
+* Fix Line Rendering Algorithm

 ## Testing
 The test framework consists of the CTest utility of CMake together with a small set of macros called minunit.